pgriscti/coding-test/README.md

 This exercise is to help us understand your experience in react and typescript.

-## Setup

-To get started, install the dependencies with `npm install`.

-Run the application with `npm start`.

-Launch application in browser at [http://localhost:3000](http://localhost:3000).

 ## Task

-We would like you build a simple data explorer as shown in the image below.
-This is just a wireframe guide to get you started, you may style it in any way you like to improve the design and UX.
+build a simple data explorer as shown in the image.

 ![Coding Exercise wireframe](/coding-exercise.png)